 Unless you hover over a Hint, it will quickly fade.
-You can prevent display of individual Smart Hints by checking the "Do not show this message in the future" box.
+You can prevent display of individual Smart Hints by checking the "Do not show this message in the future" box at the bottom of a Smart Hint.

 Hints are logged for the current Origin session and can be reviewed by clicking the Smart Hint Log tab, docked at the edge of the Origin workspace (Note that in-dialog Hints are not logged).